wwbp/django-bcfg-twilio/README.md

 1. The server should be running at http://localhost:8000
 1. Create an admin via `python manage.py createsuperuser`
 1. You can access the admin at http://localhost:8000/admin and login with the superuser credentials

+### Dev tools
+- Linting: we use ruff for linting, black for formatting.
+Run `make lint` to lint the codebase
+- Package Management: We use pipenv for package management.
+Modify the Pipfile as needed, run `make requirements`, and then rebuild the devcontainer